 .

-4. Now start adding the flour mixture a little at a time and passing it through a sieve.
-As the batter starts to thicken, alternate adding milk and flour, blending well after each addition, and with flour being the final addition.
-Always make sure to scrape down the sides of the bowl with a rubber spatula as you work to avoid any unblended debris.
+6. Now start adding the flour mixture a little at a time while passing it through a sieve.
+Alternate with the milk, blending well after each addition, and making sure the flour will be the final addition.
+Always scrape down the sides of the bowl with a rubber spatula as you work to avoid any unblended debris.

 .